 Participants with upper respiratory infections in a 2011 study used a throat spray containing oregano oil as well as diluted eucalyptus, peppermint, and rosemary essential oils.
 They used it five times a day for three days.

 Compared to participants in the placebo group, those who used the spray had reduced symptoms of sore throat, hoarseness, and cough 20 minutes after using it.
 However, there wasn’t a major difference in symptoms between the two groups after three days of treatment.
 The researchers noted that this might be due to symptoms naturally improving in both groups during those three days.

-In addition, a small 2013 study found that oregano oil reduced pain in rats due to its analgesic effects.
+In addition, a small found that oregano oil reduced pain in rats due to its analgesic effects.
 This suggests that oregano oil might help more painful flu symptoms, such as body aches or a sore throat, but larger human studies are needed.

 Oregano oil is generally safe to use, but it can have some side effects.

 Avoid using it if you’re allergic to mint, sage, basil, or lavender.
 If you’re allergic to any of these, you’re likely allergic to oregano as well.